thelbane/Apple-II-Programs/short-programs/gumballs.md

 ![image](media/gumballs.jpg "Gumballs Screenshot")

 Just a bunch of colorful gumballs.
-Nom!
+Don't try to chew more than 8 or 9 of these babies at the same time.

 ## Program